Laura Lemon

 Laura Gertrude Lemon (15 October 1866 – 18 August 1924) was a Canadian composer and songwriter who lived and worked in England.
 She also used the pseudonyms Austin Fleming and Ian Macdonald.
 Lemon was mostly known for composing pieces for violin and piano such as "Three Moravian Dances", which was dedicated to the Canadian violinist Kathleen Parlow.
-However she also noted for her song literature.
+However she also noted for her songs.
 "My Ain Folk, a ballad of home", was at one time one of the best-known songs by a Canadian composer.

 Early life

 Lemon was born in Guelph, Ontario.
 Her father was Andrew Lemon, Queen's Counsel, with a job as a partner in the law firm Lemon and Peterson.
 Her mother was Laura Armstrong, after whom she was named.
 In 1881, when she was five years old, the family moved from their Arthur Street home to Winnipeg, Manitoba.
 Lemon grew up there with an appreciation and skill for music.
 In her early 20s Lemon moved to England, enrolling in the Royal Academy of Music in London.